Being a lesbian in politics and not dying trying

 Mara Brawer’s militancy for LGBT rights receives fair recognition.

-“In the plot of diversity, being a lesbian exposes a strong invisibility due to the double condition of being women and lesbians”reflects the national deputy for the Front of All Mara Brawer –re-elected in that position in 2019 after serving her first term between 2011 and 2015–, shortly before being recognized as an activist in the lesbian world in Argentina.
-“Patriarchy crosses all sectors – explains Brawer -, and the lack of a man in that scene is unbearable for themthere are many reasons why this is so, but in the week of Lesbian Visibility, and with a view to 8M, this recognition of people and organizations that work for lesbian visibility shows a new look from the State, from the government and from society, about a sector that carries a history of struggles that needed to be made visible”.
+“In the plot of diversity, being a lesbian exposes a strong invisibility due to the double condition of being women and lesbians”reflects the national deputy for the Front of All Mara Brawer –re-elected in that position in 2019 following serving her first term between 2011 and 2015–, shortly before being recognized as an activist in the lesbian world in Argentina.
+“Patriarchy crosses all sectors – explains Brawer -, and the lack of a man in that scene is unbearable for themthere are many reasons why this is so, but in the week of Lesbian Visibility, and with a view to 8M, this recognition of people and organizations that work for lesbian visibility shows a new look from the State, from the government and from society, regarding a sector that carries a history of struggles that needed to be made visible”.

 Her words refer to the act that will take place within the framework of the third edition of the event We move the world –organized by the Ministry of Women and Diversity and the Ministry of Culture–, this Saturday at 2:00 p.m., in the Hall of CCK Honor.
 There the “Lesbian Pride Recognition” will be delivered to a series of organizations and activists, including Mara Brawer, whose persistent work became precisely in the recognition of society, in the face of sexual diversity, especially towards lesbian women, that “double condition” that the deputy points out in the interview with Page 12.